How to Prepare Stuffed Pork Chops

 Prepping the Pork Chops

 - Using a boning knife or utility knife, cut a pocket into each pork chop.
-Basically you are butterflying them or splitting them down the middle being sure to leave a thin connection on the sides to create a pocket.
+You are butterflying them or splitting them down the middle, so be sure to leave a thin connection on the sides to create a pocket.

-- When the stuffing is cool enough to handle, spoon some in to each chop and use tooth picks to hold them closed.
-I get my toothpicks ready before I start because you are handling raw pork.
+- When the stuffing is cool enough to handle, spoon some into each chop and use toothpicks to hold them closed.
+I prepare my toothpicks before I start because you are handling raw pork.

 - Also, I like to break the toothpicks in half so I don't have them sticking so far out on the ends.
 Some people use kitchen string to make a neat little pork package, but I don't find it necessary.
 If some spills out, so be it.